sparkoo/acctelemetry-go/README.md

 ## How to use

-First ACC must be running.
-Otherwise, it creating the `telemetry` will fail with error.
+ACC must be running.
+Otherwise, creating the `telemetry` will fail with error.

+Methods `StaticPointer()`, `PhysicsPointer()` and `GraphicsPointer()` returns pointer to shared memory, so data will change over time.
+It's up to client code to create snapshot of the data if they wish so.

 ### Example:
 ```go